DSprtn/GTFO_VR_Plugin/README.md

 	Customized melee mechanics for VR

 ## Known issues:
+	Joining a game in progress can result in a black screen while still being able to move/shoot:
+		Open/close your map a dozen times or so, this can bring the game back.

 	SteamVR games crash often on v28 of Oculus.
 There's a workaround in the config that should reduce crashing with some small side effects (Oculus Crash workaround.)